eisax/zimbabwe-driving-school-bot/DIAGRAMS.md

 └─────────────────────────────────────────────────────────────────┘
 ```

-These diagrams show the complete architecture, data flows, and interactions of the Zimbabwe Driving School WhatsApp Bot.
+These diagrams show the complete architecture, data flows, and interactions of the Zimbabwe Driving School WhatsApp.